openmrs/openmrs-esm-root-config/README.md

-# openmrs-esm-master-spa
+# openmrs-esm-root-config

-An in-browser javascript module for setting up single-spa applications
+A javascript module for setting up and configuring your SPA.